Chat Completions

 If you need custom tool execution or agent workflows, consider using OpenAI’s API directly with your own tool implementations.

-By default, the API automatically converts scripture references (e.g., “Matthew 5:1-16”, “Genesis 1:1”) into markdown links that point to the Gamaliel reader.
-You can control this behavior in two ways:
+By default, the API automatically converts scripture references (e.g., “Matthew 5:1-16”, “Genesis 1:1”) into markdown links that point to the Gamaliel reader (e.g., [Matthew 5:1-16](/read/MAT/5?verse=1-16)).
+You can disable this behavior using the disable_scripture_links body parameter:

 {